Gibartes/O-LoRa/README.md

 3. sudo make install
 ---------------------------------------
 ### Python Documentations
 * The olora packet module allows the defined olora packet structure in C to use in python code.
 This is a C extenstion so that you need olorapkt.so which is offered by oloraNT and python development support package(python3-dev).
 The installation step is simple.
 If you have installed oloraNT, you don't need further steps.
+Type "pip install pyolora" on your terminal.

 #### 1. Declare a packet
 ```python
 	from olora.packet import *
 	from olora.define import *

 	pkt = PACKET(PACKET_HEADER_CONFIG.PACKET_FULL,PACKET_HEADER_CONFIG.DATA_LENGTH)
 ```
 * You can also fill data using a ctype c_uint8 array like